step-/JSON.awk/doc/FAQ.md

 [top](#0)

 <a name="6"></a>
+## 6. It doesn't work with mawk (large input file)

+I do not recommend running JSON.awk with mawk on large input files (1+ MB) because mawk shows serious limitations on my Linux test system (mawk 1.3.4 20171017, sprintf buffer size 8192).
+I noticed at least two issues:

+* Mawk complains that its internal sprintf buffer is too small.
+  Solution: `mawk -Wsprintf=<new size>...`.
+* Mawk seems stuck.
+It isn't.
+It just takes a _very_ long time to process some regular expressions.
+When this happens, eventually mawk will silently drop the ball, which then results in a parse error message.
+  Solution: use gawk (recommended) or busybox awk.
+They both can handle large input files (tested with 3+ MB JSON text input).

-## 6. How to fix error: mawk: JSON.awk: line NNN: function apply never defined?
+## 7. How to fix error: mawk: JSON.awk: line NNN: function apply never defined?

 Nothing's wrong with mawk nor JSON.awk.
 This error message is just an unfortunate consequence of mawk's parser design.
 Run